gnosis/dex-research/dFusion/dFusion.rst

 As limit orders and deposits and withdrawal requests are collected they are not directly stored in the smart contract.
 Doing so would require a **SSTORE** EVM instruction for each item.
 This would be too gas-expensive.
-Instead the smart contract emits a smart contract event containing the relevant order information (account_id, from_token, to_token, buy_Amount, sell_Amount) and stores a rolling SHA hash.
+Instead the smart contract emits an event containing the relevant order information (accountId, sellToken, buyToken, buyAmount, sellAmount) and stores a rolling SHA hash.
 For a new order, the rolling hash is computed by hashing the previous rolling hash with the current order.
-Only after **O** orders are hashed via this rolling hash, the smart contract saves an ordercheckpoint hash, which is the current rolling hash.
+Only after **O** orders are hashed via this rolling hash does the smart contract save an order-checkpoint hash, which is the current rolling hash.
-Storing ordercheckpoints allows to quickly lookup orders for later verification processes.
+Storing order-checkpoints allows to quickly lookup orders for later verification processes.

 Any participants can apply pending deposit and withdrawal requests to the current account balance state.
 To do so, they provide a new state commitment that represents all account balances after the application of pending requests.
-Moreover, as the new state is stored on the smart contract, pending requests are not reseted directly, only after a longer finalization period.
+Moreover, as the new state is stored on the smart contract, pending requests are not reset directly, only after a longer finalization period.

 When a party applies withdrawal requests to the account balance state, they also provide the list of valid withdraws (in form of their Merkle root) which we store in the smart contract inside a mapping (**transitionId** -> **valid withdraw Merkle root**).
 Participants can later claim their withdraw by providing a merkle inclusion proof of their withdraw in any of the "valid withdraw merkle-roots".